 SECTION 5: PENALTIES

-Any violation of these regulations will be subject to a penalty of $300.00
+Any violation of these regulations will be subject to a penalty of $300.00,

 In addition, any violation may result in the immediate suspension of the permit and/or removal of the Food Truck and/or other vehicle from the permitted area at the permit holder’s expense to protect the public health, safety or welfare.

 Each day a violation exists shall constitute a separate offence.
-A permittee may appeal any penalty to the Select Board.
-Appeal period not to exceed 10 (ten) business days since first offence was registered by the Select Board or its designee.
+A permittee may appeal any penalty to the Board.
+Appeal period not to exceed 10 (ten) business days since first offence was registered by the Board or its designee.

-After a 3rd offence the violation shall be reviewed by the Select Board at a public meeting scheduled in accordance with Open Meeting Law requirements.
-The Select Board may suspend, revoke or modify a Food Truck permit if, after a public hearing, the Board finds that these regulations have been violated.
+After a 3rd offence, the permit shall be reviewed by the Board at a public meeting.
+The Board may suspend, revoke or modify a Food Truck permit if, after a public hearing, the Board finds that these regulations have been violated.

 SECTION 6: ENFORCEMENT

-6.1 These regulations shall be enforced by the West Tisbury Select Board through the West Tisbury Police Department, Building Inspector or other Select Board designee.
+6.1 These regulations shall be enforced by the Board through the West Tisbury Police Department, Building Inspector or other Board designee.
 The Board, after due notice and opportunity for a hearing, shall have the right to levy administrative fines, or revoke the Food Truck permit, according to the current regulations, of any Mobile Food Vendor that violates any provision of these regulations and to the extent permitted by law.

 SECTION 7: APPLICATION INSTRUCTIONS

-Fill-out and sign application form provided by the Select Board’s office.
+Fill-out and sign application form provided by the Board’s office.

 Attach supporting documents including but not limited to the following: